jimrubenstein/laravel-memcached-proxy-driver/README.md

 # Usage

 This package adds an additional driver to the cache manager in Laravel.
-To use, add `jrub\LaravelMemcachedProxyDriver\MemcachedProxyServiceProvider::class` to your `providers' array in `config/app.php`.
+To use, add `jrub\LaravelMemcachedProxyDriver\MemcachedProxyServiceProvider::class` to your `providers` array in `config/app.php`.
 Then, add your cluster configuration(s) to `config/cache.php` using the `memcached-proxy` driver.

 Here is an example configuration:

-** Keep in mind, only 1 cluster can be used to READ data, so that cluster will have a mode of `rw` while all the other clusters will have a mode of `w` only.**
+**Keep in mind, only 1 cluster can be used to READ data, so that cluster will have a mode of `rw` while all the other clusters will have a mode of `w` only.**

 **config/cache.php**
 ```